bradywinslow/findYourHat/README.md

 ## How to Play
 1. Enter desired width and height of playing field and a percentage to determine what percent of the field should be covered in holes.
 Then, press 'Play.'
 2. Click the movement buttons or press the keyboard arrows to move around the field.
-2. Find your hat without falling into holes or moving out of bounds.
+2. Find your hat while trying to avoid falling into a hole or moving out of bounds.
 3. Restart the game by clicking the 'Play Again' button after you win or lose.

 ## License